 How to Run It

-Point Claude Code at your blog content (from Use Case 3) and give it clear instructions:
+Point Claude Code at your blog export (the same content you used for the audit in Use Case 3) and give it clear instructions:

 Analyze the articles in my blog export and create an editorial style guide.
 Identify consistent patterns in voice, grammar, formatting, and content structure.
 Include examples for each pattern you find.
 Let me triage any conflicting findings.